unitaryfund/unitary.fund/src/content/blog/2022_oqupy.md

 About Us
 --------

 We are both PhD students (one recently finished) in the Keeling/Lovett groups at the University of St Andrews where our work has focused on building tensor network algorithms to simulate non-Markovian open quantum systems.
 We began developing the [OQuPy](https://oqupy.readthedocs.io) package to open up these methods to a much wider audience by placing the complex algorithms behind a simple and intuitive interface.
-We applied to the Unitary Fund to help support the extension of [OQuPy](https://oqupy.readthedocs.io) to include a few new tools for open quantum systems analysis recently developed in our groups.
+We applied to the Unitary Foundation to help support the extension of [OQuPy](https://oqupy.readthedocs.io) to include a few new tools for open quantum systems analysis recently developed in our groups.
 We'll get on to those but first a brief background on the key ideas.

 About OQuPy
 -----------